 - In September of 2014, the Lied Center launched its webcasting initiative.
-To date, we have live streamed several events featuring the School of Music, Business School and College of Liberal Arts and Sciences which have attracted thousands of viewers from all 50 states, 42 countries and 53 cities in the state of Kansas.
+To date, we have live streamed over 100 events featuring such entities as the School of Music, Business School, Dole Institute, and College of Liberal Arts and Sciences which have attracted tens of thousands of viewers from all 50 states, 90 countries and 121 cities in the state of Kansas.

 - In September of 2014, the Lied Center introduced the “Beyond the Stage” mini-documentary video series.
 These episodes, viewable on-demand, demonstrate the profound impact of Lied Center engagement and education events featuring world-class artists working with members of our university and regional community.

-- In addition to providing teacher training workshops for local educators, the Lied Center works with USD 497 to provide educational materials related to schools-only performances through the use of technology via Blackboard.
+- In addition to providing teacher training workshops for local educators, the Lied Center works with USD 497 to provide educational materials related to schools-only performances through the use of technology via Blackboard and YouTube.

 The Lied Center of Kansas opened on Sept.
 28, 1993 and was built through the generosity of the Lied Foundation Trust and the Lawrence community.
 It is dedicated to Ernst F. Lied’s parents, Ernst M. and Ida K. Lied.
 The inaugural performance of The Secret Garden set the stage for the important role The Lied Center now plays for KU, Lawrence and the people of Kansas.
 Today, the Lied Center is the home of two outstanding performance spaces: the main auditorium, with a capacity just under 2,000, and the Pavilion, a flexible space with seating for 200.Past Performances